MonadicDavidHuang/DLSandbox/README.md

 # DLSandbox
-Repository to store code snippets of DL model written in several DL frameworks.
+Repository to store code snippets of DL models written in several DL frameworks.

 ## Requirements
 See `pyproject.toml`.